ftballguy45/mssql-mcp/README.md

 2. Ensure your SQL Server user has appropriate permissions for database creation if using CreateDatabase.
 3. When working with multiple databases, always specify the database name in your prompts to avoid confusion.
 4. Make sure your connection string does NOT include a database name - the MCP tools will handle database selection dynamically.
+5. When connecting to remote servers, ensure your firewall rules and authentication settings are properly configured.